 Get the right licence

 Native frog species that can be kept as pets are classed as Companion, A1 and/or A2.
-Each class requires a different type of licence.
-The right licence for you will depend on how many frogs you want to keep and what type of frog you want.
+Each class requires a different type of biodiversity conservation licence.
+The right type of licence for you will depend on how many frogs you want to keep and what type of frog you want.